Keck Northeast Astronomy Consortium

 Student research symposium

-Each fall students and faculty from the REU program and the member schools gather together for a student research symposium.
-The 2021 symposium will be held at Haverford College on September 30, October 1, and October 2 (note: virtual symposium).
+Each fall students and faculty from the summer research undergraduate research experience and the member schools gather together for a student research symposium.
+The 2022 symposium was hosted by Wellesley College on September 30 and October 1.

 Information from previous symposia: 2021 Haverford, 2020 Williams, 2019 Vassar, 2018 Middlebury, 2017 Colgate, 2016 Wesleyan, 2015 Williams, 2014 Swarthmore, 2013 Vassar, 2012 Middlebury, 2011 Wellesley, 2010 Colgate, 2009 Swarthmore, 2008 Wesleyan, 2007 Williams, 2006 Vassar, 2005 Middlebury, 2004 Colgate.